List of Titans (2018 TV series) characters: Slade Wilson / Deathstroke

 Deathstroke, real name Slade Wilson, is a biologically enhanced assassin and former Delta Force operator.
 He received his abilities from participating in a H.I.V.E. experiment and was the experiment's only surviving subject.
 Deathstroke was involved in a past conflict with the original Titans caused by him inadvertently killing their teammate Garth, which prompted Dick to use Deathstroke's son Jericho against him.
 When a fight between Deathstroke and Dick ended with Jericho jumping in front of his father's blade to save Dick, the two agreed to keep the circumstances of Jericho's death a secret.
 Initially unbeknownst to Dick, however, Jericho survived by entering his father's body and Deathstroke has kept him trapped inside over the following four years.

 In the second season, Deathstroke comes out of retirement when he learns that the Titans have returned.
 Aided by his daughter, Rose Wilson, Deathstroke forces Dick to confess the circumstances behind Jericho's death, which causes Dick's team to abandon him.
 This leads Deathstroke to declare victory over Dick, but warns him that he will kill the Titans if they reunite; a promise he takes action on after Donna Troy, Dawn Granger, Kory Anders, and Rachel Roth team up to save Gar Logan and Conner from Lex Luthor's Cadmus Laboratories.
-However, Dick, learning the truth about Jericho, prevents Deathstroke from killing his teammates under his new Nightwing identity.
+Dick, learning the truth about Jericho, prevents Deathstroke from killing his teammates under his new Nightwing identity.
 Deathstroke's defeat occurs when Rose turns against him, killing her father while Jericho escapes into her body.

 In the fourth season, Mother Mayhem sends a zombie version of Deathstroke to obtain Sebastian Sanger.
 While it manages to wound Superboy, the Zombie Deathstroke was fooled by Jinx posing as Sebastian as she stabs it in the other eye and makes off with its gun.